bgctw/REddyProc/README.md

 -   bgctw/reddyproc\_cran
 -   bgctw/reddyproc:`tag`

-They are usually run with installed docker by saying at a shell:
+They are usually run with installed docker by typing at a shell:

     docker run --rm -p 8787:8787 <imagename>

-Then the url `localhost:8787` should bring up RStudio in the browser window, where you can type the above usage example.
+Then the loading url `localhost:8787` in a browser window should bring up RStudio (default username and password are both rstudio), where you can type the above usage example.